Smartphone Alternatives

 1. Decide your non‑negotiables (no browser?
 GPS a must?)

 2. Match to maturity level, not chronological age.
+Remember that there is no age at which research suggests a fully-featured smartphone is recommended

 3. Budget two lines of cost – hardware and monthly service/parental‑control subscription.